-Use the APSS subscription created following the information in the preceding section to register Azure Stack with Azure.
+Use the APSS subscription created using the information in the preceding section to register Azure Stack with Azure.
 For more information, see Register Azure Stack with your Azure Subscription.

 Add end customer

-To configure Azure Stack so that when a new tenant uses resources their usage will be reported to their Cloud Service Provider (CSP) subscription, see Add tenant for usage and billing to Azure Stack.
+To configure Azure Stack so that when a new tenant uses resources, their usage is reported to their Cloud Service Provider (CSP) subscription, see Add tenant for usage and billing to Azure Stack.